jgato/jgato/random_docs/working_with_subgroups_on_ZTP.md

  * To create subgroup, extracting one cluster out of this initial logical group.
  * This new cluster (or subgroup) will use the same configuration from its original group.
 Plus, some new configurations to be validated.
  * With the new configuration validated, on the subgroup, we can safety migrate all the clusters.
- * The new configuration is included in the original logical group, and our testing clusters is reverted back to its original group.
  * All the clusters running in the logical group with the new configuration.

 A Git repository is connected to the Hub Cluster to inject the RHACM Policies into the Governance process. *This tutorial dont cover this "GitOps" methodology, but Policies would be directly created into the Hub Cluster, as any other Openshift/Kubernetes resource.*